-On July 26, 2016, we entered into two 12-month forward starting interest rate swap transactions and, on July 28, 2016, we entered into a third 12-month forward starting interest rate swap transaction to mitigate our interest rate risk on our variable rate debt (collectively, "The Interest Rate Swap Agreements").
-Our objective is to limit the variability of cash flows associated with changes in LIBOR interest rate payments due on the Credit Agreement by using pay-fixed, receive-variable interest rate swaps to offset the future variable rate interest payments.
-We will recognize these transactions in accordance with ASC 815 "Derivatives and Hedging," and have designated the swaps as cash flow hedges.
+In July 2016, the Company entered into 12-month forward starting interest rate swap transactions to mitigate Company's interest rate risk on Company's variable rate debt (collectively, "The Interest Rate Swap Agreements").
+The Company's objective is to limit the variability of cash flows associated with changes in LIBOR interest rate payments due on the Prior Credit Agreement by using pay-fixed, receive-variable interest rate swaps to offset the future variable rate interest payments.
+The Company will recognize these transactions in accordance with ASC 815 "Derivatives and Hedging," and have designated the swaps as cash flow hedges.

-The Interest Rate Swap Agreements have an effective date of July 31, 2017 and a maturity date of July 31, 2020.
-The swaps have an aggregate beginning notional amount of \$93.8 million and with the pre-payment of \$81 million of principal on our existing debt, hedge approximately 86% of our forecasted outstanding debt balance as of July 31, 2017.
-The notional amount of the swaps amortizes over the three swap periods corresponding to the quarterly principle payments on the term loan.
-The Interest Rate Swap Agreements require us to make monthly fixed interest rate payments based on the amortized notional amount at a blended weighted average rate of 1.025% and we will receive 1-month LIBOR on the same notional amounts.
+The three Interest Rate Swap Agreements have an effective date of July 31, 2017 and a maturity date of July 31, 2020.
+As of March 31, 2018, the swaps have an aggregate notional amount of \$90 million and hedge approximately 29.5% of our outstanding debt balance.
+The notional amount of the swaps amortizes over the remaining swap periods.
+The Interest Rate Swap Agreements require the Company to make monthly fixed interest rate payments based on the amortized notional amount at a blended weighted average rate of 1.025% and the Company will receive 1-month LIBOR on the same notional amounts.
+The unrealized gain associated with the 2016 Swap Agreement was \$2.5 million at March 31, 2018, which represents the estimated amount that the Company would receive from the counterparties in the event of an early termination.

 The counterparties to the Interest Rate Swap Agreements could demand an early termination of the 2016 Swap Agreements if we are in default under the Credit Agreement, or any agreement that amends or replaces the Credit Agreement in which the counterparty is a member, and we are unable to cure the default.
-An event of default under the Credit Agreement includes customary events of default and failure to comply with financial covenants, including a maximum consolidated leverage ratio commencing on March 31, 2017, of not more than 3.25 to 1.00 for the first year of the Credit Agreement, of not more than 3.00 to 1.00 for the second year of the Credit Agreement, and 2.75 to 1.00 thereafter, each as determined for the four consecutive quarter period ending on each fiscal quarter and a minimum consolidated fixed charge coverage ratio of 1.25 to 1.00.
-As of March 31, 2017, we were in compliance with these covenants.
-The unrealized gain associated with the 2016 Swap Agreement was \$1.8 million as of March 31, 2017, which represents the estimated amount that we would receive from the counterparties in the event of an early termination.
+An event of default under the Credit Agreement includes customary events of default and failure to comply with financial covenants, including a maximum consolidated leverage ratio commencing on December 31, 2016, of not more than 3.25 to 1.00 for the first year of the Prior Credit Agreement, of not more than 3.00 to 1.00 for the second year of the Prior Credit Agreement, and 2.75 to 1.00 thereafter, each as determined for the four consecutive quarter period ending on each fiscal quarter and a minimum consolidated fixed charge coverage ratio of 1.25 to 1.00.
+As of March 31, 2018, we were in compliance with these covenants.
+The unrealized gain associated with the 2016 Swap Agreement was \$2.5 million as of March 31, 2018, which represents the estimated amount that we would receive from the counterparties in the event of an early termination.